Connected to the Community

 We need to seek feedback from schools and parents and constantly reevaluate how we communicate with them to allow the board to see what is working well and what needs to be improved.

 All schools are unique.
-Pembina Trails is made up of 33 schools and each has their own goals and challenges.
+Pembina Trails is made up of 34 schools and each has their own goals and challenges.
 Programming can be different depending on the needs of the community.
 I support programming that schools see as a benefit to their community.
-In the past four years I have supported programs such as:
+In the past eight years I have supported programs such as:

 - Full day Kindergarten